samaradel/www_threefold/www.threefoldtoken.com/content/gettingstarted/gettingstarted.md

 ## How to become part of our movement.

 As a first step please download the first version of the Threefold app.
 It is available on both the [Apple store](http://itunes.apple.com/app/id1276543091) and [Google play](https://market.android.com/details?id=com.mobicage.rogerthat.em.be.threefold.token).
-It wil allow you to become a member of our organization.
+It wil allow you to become a member of our organization, become a hoster and hlep us draw up a contract if you want to become an investor during the internal token offering.

+In order to have an internal token offering, we decided to work on an invitation only basis.
+You should be able to get an invitation code from the person who introduced you to ThreeFold.

 We are planning online & face2face sessions